marius-test/robot_framework_automation/README.md

 3. Run tests:

-   \# Use PowerShell scripts in the runners folder to run individual or all tests conveniently.
+   \# Use PowerShell scripts in the runners folder to run individual or all tests.

    \# Or run directly with:
    robot tests/